 As we mention above, PCOS may go undiagnosed for a long time.
 Most women only seek treatment when they face irregular periods or have trouble getting pregnant, but PCOS can manifest in many other ways.
 Read our detailed list of 30 symptoms of PCOS to know more.

+This is one of the most important PCOS facts.
 Studies have found that approximately 50-70% of all women with PCOS may have some degree of insulin resistance.
 But even if you’re in the remaining 30% of women with PCOS who don’t have clinical insulin resistance, insulin function is something to be wary of.
 Why?
 Even if your body is not yet resistant to insulin, it’s still producing too much insulin, which is the reason your ovaries are producing all that extra testosterone – causing your PCOS symptoms.
 So, to manage your PCOS, you have to keep your insulin levels in control.
 And the best ways to do that is to adopt a PCOS diet and exercise regime.

 PCOS can be a precursor to Diabetes Type 2.
 Scientists have long suspected a link between PCOS and diabetes, since both these conditions have a lot to do with insulin resistance.
 Research has found that PCOS is prevalent in up to 27% women with Diabetes Type 2.
 Scientific evidence suggests that women with PCOS have a unique disorder of insulin action, which increases their risk to develop adult-onset Diabetes Mellitus or Diabetes Type 2.
 Thankfully, you can prevent this by making diet and lifestyle changes right away.